 - Web page functionality (Synthetic Transaction Monitoring)

-- Web page and scenario stress resistance (Web Stress Tester)
+- Web page stress resistance (Web Stress Tester)

 - Real User Monitoring (quantity of users)